-The Chicago Area Patient-Centered Outcomes Research Network (CAPriCORN) is a clinical data research network of research institutions, clinicians, patients and patient advocates funded by the Patient-Centered Outcomes Research Institute (PCORI).
+CAPriCORN (Chicago Area Patient-Centered Outcomes Research Network) is a clinical data research network consisting of research institutions, clinicians, patients and patient advocates.
+Funded by the Patient-Centered Outcomes Research Institute (PCORI).

-Bariatrics observational study to examine benefits, complications, potential risks and other outcomes for the three common types of bariatric surgeries: gastric bypass, adjustable gastric banding, and sleeve gastrectomy.
+BARIATRICS: An observational study examined benefits, complications, potential risks and other outcomes for 3 common types of bariatric surgeries.

-Antibiotics study on childhood obesity to examine the relationship between antibiotic use in the first two years of life and weight gain in later childhood.
+ANTIBIOTICS: Study on childhood obesity to examine the relationship between antibiotic use in the first 2 years of life and in later childhood.

-The Natural Experiments for Translation in Diabetes (NEXT-D) is a study that examines how the Affordable Care Act expansion of Medicaid will affect diabetes diagnosis, treatment, and outcomes among the newly enrolled.
+NEXT-D (Natural Experiments for Translation in Diabetes) examined how the Affordable Care Act expansion of Medicaid affected diabetes diagnosis, treatment, and outcomes among the newly enrolled.

-NCI Next Generation Cohort project investigates the history of invasive cancer between 2012-2017 for the identified population among the CAPriCORN Central hub team health centers.
+NCI Next Generation Cohort: Investigated the history of invasive cancer between 2012-2017 for the identified population among the CAPriCORN health centers.

 ADAPTABLE (Aspirin Dosing: A Patient-centric Trial Assessing Benefits and Long-Term Effectiveness): Compared the effectiveness of two daily doses of aspirin widely used to prevent heart attacks and strokes in individuals living with heart disease.